misternay/cordova-plugin-barcode-scanner/README.md

 2. If finnished build with xcode success.
 3. use ``Command: carthage build --platform iOS`` it will build checkout folder.
 4. copy .framework for use.

+## How to use this plugin

+1. ionic use ionic cordova plugin add "https://github.com/misternay/cordova-plugin-barcode-scanner.git"